 Clutch Gaming’s coaches Thomas “Thinkcard” Slotkin and Connor “Artemis” Doyle beamed with confidence as they took the LCS stage against TSM last Sunday.
 They had prepared for hours on end just for this quarterfinals moment, and their fruits of labor were about to come forth.

-“We’ve just had really unbelievable prep the past four weeks,” head coach Artemis told Dot Esports.
+“We’ve just had really unbelievable prep the past four weeks,” assistant coach Artemis told Dot Esports.
 “Thomas and Naser, our head analyst and lead scout, are both fantastic strategic minds and for me I’m always so confident going into draft that we have the other team solved and figured out.”